Quasiparticle density of states and triplet correlations in superconductor/ferromagnetic-insulator structures across a sharp domain wall: Triplet pair correlations in FI/S structures and their detection

 In the previous sections, we have analyzed the quasiparticle spectrum.
 Here we focus on another aspect of the FI/S structures: the superconducting triplet pair-correlations.
 These appear due to the finite interfacial exchange field that converts conventional singlet into triplet pairs~\cite{bergeret2001long,Bergeret:2005}.

-Within our model, pair correlations are described by the anomalous component $\hat f$ introduced in Eq.~\eqref{eq:gen_str_g}, which in the spin-space has the following general structure:
+Within our model, pair correlations are described by the anomalous component $\hat f$ introduced in Eq.~\eqref{eq:gen_str_g}, which in the spin-space has the general structure given by Eq.~\eqref{f_structure}.

-Here $f_0$ denotes the singlet whereas $f_j$, with $j=1,2,3$ are the three triplet components.
 Because we consider the strict diffusive limit, all components of $\hat f$ are isotropic in momentum (s-wave symmetry).
-From the Fermi statistics for Fermion pairs it follows that $f_0$ is an even function of frequency whereas $f_j$ are odd~\cite{berezinski1974new,Bergeret:2005,linder2019odd}.
+From the Fermi statistics for Fermion pairs it follows that $f_0$ is an even function of frequency whereas $f_j$ are odd~\cite{berezinski1974new,Bergeret:2005,Tanaka-Odd-Frequency,linder2019odd}.
 The following association between the different components of the condensate and the spin state of electron pairs can be made~\cite{eschrig2011spin}

 In other words, each triplet component of the condensate is associated with maximally entangled states.
 In a conventional BCS superconductor, only the singlet component $f_0$ is finite.
 Triplet components are finite in the presence of an exchange field.
 In a homogeneous case, we choose the spin quantization axis along the magnetization direction, e.g., the $z$ axis.
 The only finite components of the condensates are, in this case, $f_0$ and $f_3$.
 All triplet components may appear in a multidomain situation with arbitrary magnetization directions.